zejacobi/DeltaGreen/readme.md

 Open Source [Delta Green] [1] random character generator.

 ## Features
-* Generates a complete Delta Green character (all skills, stats, derived attributes, bonds)
+* Generates a complete Delta Green character (all skills, stats, derived attributes, bonds, one third of characters are damaged veterans)
-    * Can't yet do damaged veterans

 ## Installing
 * Create a virtual environment in the project folder with `virtualenv -p python3 venv`